Announcing the release of Part 2, Burlington Vital Signs® 2017-18 Report

 Right here in Burlington, Vital Signs serves a dual purpose.
 It enables Burlington Foundation to focus our leadership efforts and granting program on the most critical areas of need and acts as a valued reference tool for our community.

-And, for the first time ever, our community’s Vital Signs will be published in two parts.
-Due to the release schedule of the 2016 long form Census data, we’ll share Part Two in early 2018.
-Part One, available now, looks at 5 critical areas of community – Housing, Mental Health & Wellness, Environment, Seniors and Youth & Young Adults.
+And, for the first time ever, our community’s Vital Signs has been published in two parts.
+Due to the release schedule of the 2016 long form Census data, Part 2 has now been released in April 2018.
+Part One, released in October 2017, looks at 5 critical areas of community – Housing, Mental Health & Wellness, Environment, Seniors and Youth & Young Adults.

-Through the launch of Vital Signs 2017, we are also excited to announce our new joint partnership working with RBC.
+Through the launch of Vital Signs 2017-18, we were also excited to announce our joint partnership working with RBC.
 As highlighted in the report, supporting youth and young adults is an area where we see great opportunities for our community.
-Working together with RBC, the Foundation looks forward to helping our community’s young adults transition to the workplace, ensuring a greater sense of belonging for all.
+Working together with RBC, the Foundation has been supporting our community’s young adults transition to the workplace through our recent community wide event “Talking Today’s Youth, Tomorrow’s Prosperity”, and ensuring a greater sense of belonging for all.

 As with the example just shared, in 2017 and beyond, Vital Signs check-ups continue to be an important cornerstone of collaboration for the community of Burlington.